UCL/sign-changing-repro/README.md

 ## Downloading the docker image from Zenodo
 * For this option the first two steps are the same as above.
 * The image can be downloaded [here]( ).
-* Assuming that `interface-uc-repro.tar` is the filename of the downloaded image, please load the image with `sudo docker load < sign-changing-repro.tar`.
+* Assuming that `sign-changing-repro.tar` is the filename of the downloaded image, please load the image with `sudo docker load < sign-changing-repro.tar`.
 * Run the image with `sudo docker run -it janosch2888/sign-changing-repro:v1`.
 * Proceed further as described in [How to reproduce](#repro).

 ## Manual installation

 We need to install `NGSolve` and a small extension called `ngs_refsol` manually.
-For reference: The code has been developed using commit `819b0d3da731bb078204fa54293be0d9feb45842` of the former and commit `f3c5d52cae6a8f24a488d94337178956ace07abc` of the latter.
+For reference: The code has been developed using commit `819b0d3da731bb078204fa54293be0d9feb45842` of the former and commit `f3c5d52cae6a8f24a488d94337178956ace07abc` of the latter library.
 Installation instructions for `NGSolve` using package managers are available [here](https://ngsolve.org/downloads) and instructions to build from source are [here](https://docu.ngsolve.org/latest/install/install_sources.html).
 Once `NGSolve` has been installed we can install `ngs_refsol` as follows: